- Step 1: Adopt the Right Frame of Mind

 Bench Dip

 Technically this isn’t a Calisthenics workout that requires no equipment.
-You need a bench or a staircase for this to work, and since those are things we can hardly imagine missing from your life we decided to include it.
+You need a bench or a staircase for this to work, but since we can hardly imagine missing those from your life, we decided to include the Bench Dip.
 Sit on a bench with your knees bent 90-degrees.
 Grab the edge of the bench on either side of your thighs firmly.
 Next “walk” forward while keeping your knees bent and while keeping a hold of the bench, until your behind is hovering free.
 Then you can do dips of various kinds in that position, shallow dips but also just shoulder compressions.

 Lunge